 It's in the name: people in this role assess others to determine whether they have the skills and knowledge required to gain a nationally-recognised qualification.
-There are a couple of different types of assessors, read about them below.

 Assessors' experience and knowledge, combined with their supportive nature, communication skills and sound decision-making skills allow them to make quality judgments.